LanangGigih/3d-blender-asset-portfolio/README.md

-# Blender 3D Asset – Learning Project
+# Blender 3D Asset – Learning Portfolio

-## Deskripsi
+## Overview
-Repository ini berisi kumpulan asset 3D yang dibuat menggunakan Blender sebagai bagian dari proses pembelajaran 3D modeling dan texturing.
-Proyek ini dikerjakan dalam konteks pengembangan skill pribadi, termasuk selama program magang.

-Total terdapat 55 asset dengan berbagai jenis objek sederhana.
+This repository contains a collection of **3D assets created using Blender** as part of my learning process in 3D modeling and texturing.

+The assets were developed for **personal skill development**, including practice conducted during an **internship program**.
+All work presented here is non-proprietary and intended solely for learning and portfolio purposes.

+In total, this repository includes **55 simple 3D assets** with various object types.

+---

-## Konten
+## What I Practiced
 - 3D Modeling
 - UV Mapping
-- Texturing & Material
+- Texturing & Material Setup

+---

-## Preview
+## Asset Preview
-Berikut beberapa contoh asset representatif dari keseluruhan koleksi:
+Below are selected assets that represent the overall collection:

 ![Asset 1](preview/asset_01.png)
 ![Asset 2](preview/asset_02.png)